brianesel/proman/README.md

-# proman
+# ProMan project: Build with Spring Boot Java and React.js

-usual update will be on develop branch
+Usual update will be on develop branch

 # Start back end Spring Boot application:
 On main directory of the project